reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 version = '1.0.0'
 ```

-and the artifactId to `settings.gradle` (unless you're OK with it being the name of the project directory, which
+The the `artifactId` can be set up in `settings.gradle` (unless you're OK with it being the name of the
-is the default):
+project directory, which is the default):

 ```groovy
 rootProject.name = 'user-service'